 - Using a hand mixer cream together the cream cheese, softened butter and almond extract.

 - Drop the creamed mixture using a teaspoon randomly over the batter.
-Use a knife to lightly swirl through the batter don't mix-in fully.
+Use a knife to lightly swirl through the batter keeping it within 1 inch of the edge of the pan.
+Don't mix-in fully.

 - Sprinkle the top of the cake batter with chocolate chips.